 Don Ho is one of the most famous Hawaiian musicians from the 1960s.
 He used to perform in Waikiki and became a global sensation.

-The song Pearly Shells is a popular song for people to learn how to hula dance.
-The lyrics are simple and it’s easy to do the hand motions depicted in the song.
+The song Pearly Shells is a popular song for learning to hula dance.
+The lyrics are simple, and the hand motions depicted in the song are easy to do.

 And Tiny Bubbles is all about drinking wine.